openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 If Jack is not running ensure it is configured in the Dashboard, and reboot the Player, and open the jack-mixer control from desktop.

-__NB:__ When using jack mixer, the jack-mixer control must be opened manually from the Panel Icon to activate the control.
+__EG__ When using jack mixer, the jack-mixer control must be opened manually from the Panel Icon to activate the control.
 Once the control is closed, the output will stop playing.
 The control must be visible and indicating signal bars for output signal to be audible.
 The mixer control must be reopened after a reboot, or no sound will be produced.

 <br/>
 To open the jack mixer control in headless mode), use the command:

  `jack_mixer -c ~/.openbroadcaster/init_mix_vol --no-lash`.

 __To restore the original configuration of jack.plumbing, without the jack-mixer control, edit ~/.jack.plumbing file to define the following connections:__

 ~~~~
    #obsuser@obsource:~$ nano ~/.jack.plumbing